How Do You Calculate Theoretical Probability

 • Total number of possible outcomes is the total number of all possible outcomes.

 Before diving into complex scenarios, let's solidify our understanding with simple examples.
-Imagine flipping a fair coin.
-There are two possible outcomes: heads (H) or tails (T).
+But imagine flipping a fair coin.
+Which means there are two possible outcomes: heads (H) or tails (T).
 What is the probability of getting heads?

 • Number of favorable outcomes (getting heads): 1